github/rest-api-docs-md/teams/{team_id}/discussions/{discussion_number}/comments/get.md

 ## Operation Description

+> [!WARNING]
-**Deprecation Notice:** This endpoint route is deprecated and will be removed from the Teams API.
+> **Deprecation notice:** This endpoint route is deprecated and will be removed from the Teams API.
 We recommend migrating your existing code to use the new [List discussion comments](https://docs.github.com/rest/teams/discussion-comments#list-discussion-comments) endpoint.

 List all comments on a team discussion.